 The City of Los Angeles’ ADU Accelerator Program pairs older adults with homeowners with ADUs available to rent.
 The program essentially manages the rental for the homeowner, handling every step of the rental process from finding a tenant to ensuring stable rent payments.
 Homeowners commit to the program for five years.

 The Los Angeles County Development Authority piloted a loan program in 2019 that provided three homeowners in unincorporated areas of LA County with a forgivable loan of $75,000 to construct new ADUs and $50,000 for rehabbing existing unpermitted ADUs that will house people transitioning out of homelessness for a minimum of ten years.
-In addition to the forgivable loan, the program also streamlines the permitting process and provides technical assistance to homeowners.
+In addition to the forgivable loan, the program also streamlined the permitting process and provided technical assistance to homeowners.

-- Accessory Dwellings: a website with extensive resources related to ADUs, including research and policy, guides to building ADUs, and describing ADU-related initiatives and innovations:
+- Accessory Dwellings: a website with extensive resources related to ADUs, including research and policy, guides to building ADUs, and describing ADU-related initiatives and innovations.

 - American Planning Association: a website with planning and zoning resources related to ADUs, as well as reports, briefing papers, case studies, articles, blog posts, online trainings, videos, statutes, guides, model ordinances, comprehensive plans, and regulations